artiyadav28/theguardian/README.md

     Interact with NPM API to fetch dependencies of a package and identify vulnerabilities and outdated dependencies.
 - **Sensitive Info**
     Identify hardcoded secrets, tokens, passwords, emails from a repository.

+## Pre-Requisites
+The following should be installed for this project to work:
+- Python3
+- Node
+- NPM
+- pm2

+## Development Build